Raccoon Facts

 Photo by Cristopher Gonzalez on Flickr CC BY-SA 2.0 (Cropped from original)

-In general, raccoon species have an abundant population with minimal conservation concerns.
+Wild raccoon species generally have an abundant population with minimal conservation concerns.
 However, one exception is the pygmy raccoon, found exclusively on Cozumel Island, Mexico.

 This critically endangered species faces numerous threats, including habitat loss due to tourism development, the introduction of non-native predators, and more.
 Efforts to conserve the pygmy raccoons and their distinctive habitat are crucial to prevent the species from further decline.